sasjs/lint/README.md

 ### allowedGremlins

 An array of hex codes that represents allowed gremlins (invisible / undesirable characters).
 To allow all gremlins, you can also set the `noGremlins` rule to `false`.
+The full gremlin list is [here](https://github.com/sasjs/lint/blob/main/src/utils/gremlinCharacters.ts).

 Example: